 As you can see, I chose to add a bear, deer and snowflake silhouette to three of my flannel pillows (these are for my more rustic basement level and I figured they could be used all winter long).
 Then I also created a poinsettia, wreath and car with a Christmas tree on top for three of my other pillows (clearly these are more for the Christmas holiday and I chose to incorporate them in my upstairs space).

 In order to create these patterns, you’ll need to use felt pieces.
-I’ve included three patterns for you of my silhouettes (bear, deer and snowflake) that are able to be downloaded for FREE!
+I’ve included three patterns for you of my silhouettes (bear, deer and snowflake) that are able to access and download for FREE below!
 After printing, cut out the pattern and trace it onto your felt piece.
 After you cut out your pattern, simply sew it on to your pillow front prior to attaching the two back panels.
 Happy sewing!

 ADDITIONAL PILLOW IDEAS